Skip to Main Content

 Sample Citations in Ecology Citation Style (NOT Chicago Author-Date Citation Style)

-Below is a list of sample citations excerpted from an out of print Ecological Society of America webpage:
+Below is a list of sample citations excerpted from a defunct Ecological Society of America webpage:

 1) Journal article: author, date, title, journal name, volume, pages: